TeamDope/NoSQL_POC/README.md

 ### Run Database
 `make run`
-Runs the OrientDB database.
+Runs the OrientDB database studio.
 It is accessible at localhost:2480.

 ### Load Data
 `make load`